The Short Version:

 Dissolution was formed in 2003 by Ryan Forsyth and Dennis Mott.
 After writing a few songs and posting on a couple of local message boards looking for band members, Graeme Martin eventually auditioned for drums.
 He didn’t make the cut as a drummer, but was persistent and also auditioned for bass.
 He made the cut for bass.
 The three then tried out and attempted jamming with a few different drummers, and eventually played their first show in early 2005 with Dave Boyle, the drummer in Dennis’s former band, Deadfall.
 Dave, however wasn’t interested in continuing on at the time, and the trio decided to attempt to jam with programmed drum tracks, since they had a show booked already before Dave quit.

 The first show with the drum machine (or more correctly, a Discman that played a burned CDR with the drum tracks to the songs on it) went over surprisingly well, so instead of waiting around for a drummer, Dissolution decided to play a few more shows with their Discman drummer, who was dubbed “Robot Drummer” and given a ludicrous backstory, complete with a substance abuse problem, and a “party animal” personality [photographic evidence here].
 These few shows culminated in their first “bigger show” opening for Quo Vadis and Augury in mid 2005.
-By this point in time, Scott Patterson had recently moved to Winnipeg from his hometown of Brandon, Manitoba, and wanted to waste no time in joining a band as soon as he got to town.
-So, an audition was set up, and Scott auditioned, and was almost immediately welcomed into the fold, being the only person up to that point who auditioned who could actually play “Cursed Bloodline” up to speed.
+By this point in time, SP had recently moved to Winnipeg from his hometown of Brandon, Manitoba, and wanted to waste no time in joining a band as soon as he got to town.
+So, an audition was set up, and S auditioned, and was almost immediately welcomed into the fold, being the only person up to that point who auditioned who could actually play “Cursed Bloodline” up to speed.

 Dissolution then spent the next year playing shows while writing, demoing, practicing, honing, recording and mixing their first album, “Dying.
 Dead.
 Undead.” which was a long learning process in recording for the band, since they decided to handle production duties themselves, not being particularly interested in the recording options within their price range.
 “Dying.
 Dead.
 Undead.” was eventually released in time to open for death metal legends Dying Fetus in June of 2007.
 The release of the album also saw the departure of Graeme Martin.